EchterAlsFake/EchterAlsFake/README.md

 - **E-Mail:** EchterAlsFake@proton.me

 > [!NOTE]
-You can hire me as a developer for less money than current industry standards.
-If you are interested, contact me using my E-Mail.
+> You can hire me as a developer for all kind of projects for a fixed 10€/hour.
+I can do anything
+> that doesn't involve math XD.

 # Donations / Support
 Although I do all my work entirely for free, in order to have some more motivation and to support my daily caffeine consumption, you can donate me money through

+Jokes aside, all money will be reinvested in long-term things that I really need.
+So not any consumables like cigarettes or any other shit.
+Your donation gives me a serious value!

 - PayPal: `https://paypal.me/EchterAlsFake`
 - Monero (XMR): `42XwGZYbSxpMvhn9eeP4DwMwZV91tQgAm3UQr6Zwb2wzBf5HcuZCHrsVxa4aV2jhP4gLHsWWELxSoNjfnkt4rMfDDwXy9jR`